 Using Safes, you will receive reports on what apps your child uses for how long.
 You can decide to block inappropriate apps or limit those which your child overuses.
 You may set screen time limits for apps individually or make a category of apps and apply screen time limits for all the apps in the category.
 That means you can apply the same limitations to all messaging apps on your child’s phone.

 Safes simplifies your task of monitoring your child’s screen time through screen time schedules, profiles, and geofence.
 You can make a screen time schedule for each day of the week and screen time profiles for special occasions and situations.
 Using the geofence feature, you can make screen time plans depending on your child’s location _say, home, school, gym, etc.

-If your child is overusing their phone or using it at the wrong time or place, lock their screen using the instant block feature.
+If your child is overusing social media or using their phone at the wrong time or place, lock their screen using the instant block feature.
 Their phone wouldn’t work except for calling and sending SMS.
 Likewise, the bedtime mode can help your child sleep on time by locking their screen at a specific time at night.

 Final Words about WhatsApp’s Safety for Children

 Although WhatsApp is a popular messaging app that facilitates communication, it poses safety risks for children.
-However, you can make WhatsApp safer for your child first by explaining the risks of using WhatsApp to your child and demanding them report to you any time they receive suspicious messages.
+However, WhatsApp is safe for kids if you explain the risks of using it to your child and demanding them to report to you any time they receive suspicious messages.
 Then you can use WhatsApp’s privacy setting to protect your child from being contacted by strangers or losing private data.
 Finally, you may use Safes parental control app to manage your child’s WhatsApp screen time.